OmniBrew/sw5e-data/text/en/manual/languages.md

 ---
 title: 4.e Languages
 ---
-Languages are not a part of Mass Effect 5e.
+Languages are not a part of Star Wars 5e.
 Our interpretation is that there is enough technology to translate languages on the fly, making it seem that everyone is speaking the same common tongue.
 Even newly discovered species can have their languages mapped into a universal translator in a number of hours utilizing underlying linguistic morphisms and lexical cues fed into a supercomputer.
 However, how you and your GM choose to handle ancient or alien languages is up to your party.